HANICA-DEA/spotitube/README.md

 ## Hosted version

-Use this version if you do not want to install it locally:
+Local installation (see bottom of this file) of the Spotitube front-end (i.e. the client) is not recommended due to outdated dependencies.
+Therefore, use the web-based version found here:

 [Spotitube through HTTP](https://jenkins.aimsites.nl/spotitube/)

 ## The assignment
-The assignment is to build a back-end Web application for the Spotitube front-end, using the JAX-RS stack.
-All views are provided by the Spotitube application and should update accordingly once you implement your API resources as expected.
+The assignment is to build a back-end Web application for the Spotitube front-end, using the Java EE stack that you've learned.
+The goal is to provide all endpoint implementations based on the mentioned JSON requests/responses.
+All views are provided by the Spotitube client and should update accordingly each time you implement an API endpoint as expected.

 To communicate with your server using the Spotitube client, you will first need to login using the login form provided.
 For 'Server URL' use `localhost` (include protocol and port) as value.
-The Spotitube client application will call the appropriate resource (`/login`) using your IP address.
+The Spotitube client application will then call the appropriate endpoint (`/login`) on your IP address.

+It is _strongly_ recommended that you build your API using the TDD approach.
+This will greatly aid you in planning your implementation and save a lot of time when done right.
+Don't forget to regularly check how you are doing using the mentioned assignment criteria.

 ## Enabling CORS headers in your JavaEE container

-For the enterity of this assignment, make sure to use your client inspection tools to see what is happening in your client-server communication layer.
+For the entirety of this assignment, make sure to use your client inspection tools to see what is happening in your client-server communication layer.
 You may notice errors hinting at a CORS issue.
 To use this Spotitube client with your back-end application, you will need to enable CORS headers in your JavaEE container.
 If you have not done this yet, you may receive the HTTP statuscode `0` in your browser.

-The CORS headers are required because the client is served from a different domain as the Server.
+The CORS headers are required because the client is served from a different domain than the Server.
 Your browser will only allow this if the Server has the CORS Headers set in its HTTP response.
 More information about this will be given during class.

 ## API

 In general, your back-end API must conform to the standards of a RESTful API.
-It must use HTTP methods, return JSON data (when required) and correct HTTP statuscodes in its response.
+It must use HTTP methods, return JSON data (when required) and correct HTTP statuscodes in its responses.
 The API must be backed by a persistence layer that outputs SQL queries to store and retrieve data from your datasource.

 It is up to you to properly define and implement the correct relations between data objects in your database, e.g. user data.